-After the WtW plan has been developed, and the participant signs the plan, the 18/24-month time limit begins.
+After the Welfare-to-Work Plan has been developed and signed by the participant, the 18/24 month time limit begins.
 During this period, the individual may participate in activities such as education, training or subsidized work experience.
-The time limit also begins if a participant refuses to sign the plan without good cause.
+The time limit also begins if a participant refuses to sign the Plan without good cause.

-Explanation of 18/24-Month Time Limit
+Explanation of 18/24 Month Time Limit

-CalWORKs participants who were receiving aid prior to April 1, 1998, are given a 24-month welfare-to-work time limit.
-CalWORKs participants who were approved on or after April 1, 1998, have an 18-month welfare-to-work time limit.
-However, the 18-month clock may be extended to 24-months under conditions described later in this Plan.
+CalWORKs participants who were receiving aid prior to April 1, 1998 are given a 24-month welfare-to-work time limit.
+Participants whose aid was approved April 1, 1998 or after have a 18-month welfare-to-work time limit.
+However, the 18-month clock may be extended to 24 months under conditions described later in this plan.

-For CalWORKs participants who have been unable to secure unsubsidized employment within the 18/24-month time limit, sufficient to meet the 32/35 hours per week participation rate, Community Service is required for the adult to continue receiving cash assistance and other supportive services.
+For CalWORKs participants who have been unable to secure unsubsidized employment within the 18/24 month time limit, sufficient to meet the 32/35 hours per week participation rate, Community Service is required for the adult to continue receiving cash assistance and other supportive services.